 These bars are packed with energy-boosting ingredients like pumpkin seeds and hemp hearts, and aren’t as loaded with sugar as the granola bars you get from the store.
 They also happen to be grain-free, taking advantage of the seeds’ monounsaturated fats that give slow-release energy for more fuel between meals.

 It’s important to use unsweetened dried fruit.
-Natural sugar is fine, but you want to avoid those that have added sugar by being sweetened in apple juice, for example.
 The fruit is just sweet enough on its own.
 If apricots or raisins aren’t your jam, feel free to experiment with other dried fruits like cranberries and cherries.
 Just make sure they’re similar consistency; things like dried apple or mango won’t provide the same results.

 Pumpkin seeds contain B vitamins necessary to metabolize the energy supplied by carbs, protein, and fat, as well as nutrients that support energy production in the body like phosphorus, magnesium, iron, and copper.